soniaisiganporia/awesome-cassandra/README.md

 - [An Introduction to Cassandra Multi-Data Centers: Part 1](https://www.instaclustr.com/around-the-world-in-approximately-8-data-centres-globally-distributed-storage-streaming-and-search-part-1/) - Learn about how to plan and implement Multi-Data Centers: Part 1.
 - [An Introduction to Cassandra Multi-Data Centers: Part 2](https://www.instaclustr.com/around-the-world-globally-distributed-storage-streaming-and-search-an-introduction-to-cassandra-multi-data-centers-part-2/) - Learn about how to plan and implement Multi-Data Centers: Part 2.
 - [How To Setup A Highly Available Multi-AZ Cassandra Cluster On AWS EC2](http://highscalability.com/blog/2016/8/1/how-to-setup-a-highly-available-multi-az-cassandra-cluster-o.html)
-- [tlp-cluster, a tool for launching Cassandra clusters in AWS](https://github.com/thelastpickle/tlp-cluster) - A provisioning tool for Cassandra designed for developers looking to both benchmark and test the correctness of Cassandra.
+- [tlp-cluster, a tool for launching Cassandra clusters in AWS](https://github.com/thelastpickle/tlp-cluster) - Provisioning tool for Cassandra designed for developers looking to both benchmark and test the correctness of Cassandra.
 It assists with builds and starting instances on AWS.
-- [Setting Up Cassandra Cluster Through Ansible](https://blog.knoldus.com/setting-up-cassandra-cluster-through-ansible/) - A guide detailing how to set up a Cassandra cluster with automation using Ansible.
+- [Setting Up Cassandra Cluster Through Ansible](https://blog.knoldus.com/setting-up-cassandra-cluster-through-ansible/) - Guide detailing how to set up a Cassandra cluster with automation using Ansible.
 - [Running Cassandra on DC/OS (Mesos)](http://thelastpickle.com/blog/2016/05/07/dcos.html) -  Blog that shows how to setup DC/OS in the Amazon cloud, how to install Cassandra on a DC/OS cluster, and finally new ways to interact with and Cassandra after it is installed.
 - [Benchmarking Cassandra with Local Storage on Azure](https://www.instaclustr.com/benchmarking-cassandra-with-local-storage-on-azure/) - Learn about comparing Cassandra on Azure VMs w/ Local vs. Remote storage.
 <!-- !LoyaltyOne's repos are now all private 404 - [CloudFormation Cassandra AWS](https://github.com/LoyaltyOne/cassandra-aws) - A cassandra cluster for development using Cloud Formation. -->